liamhv31/Projects/Network-Discovery-Detection.md

 I would show a better way to do this is by creating a **Lens** visualization, but it looks like this instance doesn't haven't it configured correctly.

 **Answer**: 192.168.230.127

+### Question 2 - The zeek.conn.conn_state value shows the connection state.
+Using the information provided by this value, identify the type of scan being performed by 203.0.113.25 against 192.168.230.145
+If we click on the `zeek.conn.conn_state` field, we can see that there is only one connection state which is `S0`.